 Deer Stags experience in the footwear game goes back to 1929, so they obviously know a thing or two about keeping your feet comfortable and cozy.
 With the Men’s Wherever sock slipper, you’ll enjoy the comfort whether you’re in your home or outdoors.

 And their versatility extends to their style, too.
-They look great with your pajamas when you’re lounging about the house, but you can also wear them with jeans without catching grief for it.
+They look great with your pajamas when you’re lounging about the house, but you can also wear them with some great looking jeans without catching grief for it.
 Why?
 Because of their micro-suede upper that has a classic, stylish look, as well as superb embroidery detail.

 Make no mistake, however, these stylish, comfortable slipper socks are fit for indoor and outdoor use, thanks in large part to their thermoplastic rubber outsoles that provide support while standing up to the less-forgiving outdoor terrain.